 However, the police may also simply arrest you right away.
 In fact, all they need to charge you with domestic violence is the complainant’s own testimony.
 No further physical proof is required.

-The Regional Domestic Violence Unit (RDVU) is a multidisciplinary unit comprised of officers from the Victoria Police Department, the Saanich Police Department, and the Royal Canadian Mounted Police.
-The RDVU also partners with community-based services, as well as the Ministry of Children and Family Development to provide wholistic support to the victims of family violence.
-Despite the existence of the RDVU, any police officer from any jurisdiction in the greater Victoria area can receive and investigate an allegation of domestic violence.
+The Kelowna RCMP’s Domestic Violence Unit (DVU) is a multidisciplinary unit comprised of police officers and social workers.
+The Kelowna RCMP DVU also partners with community-based services, as well as the Ministry of Children and Family Development to provide wholistic support to the victims of family violence.
+Despite the existence of the DVU, any RCMP officer can receive and investigate an allegation of domestic violence.

 Even if a complainant makes an allegation of domestic violence that they later withdraw, it’s still up to the Crown Prosecutor to decide whether to pursue the charges against you.
 The complainant can be subpoenaed to appear in court in domestic violence cases, even against their wishes.

-Bail Process and Conditions for Domestic Violence Charges in Victoria
+Bail Process and Conditions for Domestic Violence Charges in Kelowna

-How do I get myself or a loved one out on bail for domestic violence charges in Victoria?
+How do I get myself or a loved one out on bail for domestic violence charges in Kelowna?

 Where charges arise out of a domestic situation, you will likely be kept in custody and require a formal bail hearing to secure your release.

 Your bail hearing must be held within 24 hours.
-Note that the 24-hour period starts from the moment of arrest or detention rather than the time when you are brought to the district office or Courthouse.
+Note that the 24-hour period starts from the moment of arrest or detention rather than the time when you are brought to the detachment or courthouse.

-On a weekday, in order to conduct a bail hearing, you will be transferred from the district office to the Victoria Courthouse.
+On a weekday, in order to conduct a bail hearing, you will be transferred from the detachment to the Kelowna Courthouse.

 The address of the courthouse is as follows:

-If you are arrested after approximately 3PM you will be held at the district office until the following morning, at which time you will be transported to the courthouse for your bail hearing, which will be conducted in front of a provincial court judge.
+If you are arrested after approximately 3PM you will be held at the detachment until the following morning, at which time you will be transported to the courthouse for your bail hearing, which will be conducted in front of a provincial court judge.

-If you are arrested on Friday after approximately 3PM, or if you are arrested on a weekend, your bail hearing will be conducted at the district office via telephone with a justice of the peace from the Justice Centre.
+If you are arrested on Friday after approximately 3PM, or if you are arrested on a weekend, your bail hearing will be conducted at the detachment via telephone with a justice of the peace from the Justice Centre.